 - Both Ryo Sakazaki and Goro Daimon of The King of Fighters.
 They're even seen bemoaning this trope in their XIII pre-fight talks, as Ryo complains that no one shares his penchant for training in the mountains and Goro says he has the same problem.

 - Kim Kaphwan, too.
 He has a very idealised and pushy idea of what good and lawful mean, and by the time XIII rolls in several people either call him out or mock him.

 - It wasn't just Those Wacky Nazis, the real Nazis, and the Italian Fascists who came before them, came to power largely by arguing that things like liberal democracy and individual rights (as opposed to the "common good") were outdated concepts and that totalitarian dictatorship was the way of the future.
 In keeping with this trope "pragmatic" was, in fact, one of Mussolini's favorite words (though Mussolini was decidedly less evil than modern guilt by association makes him out to be).

-- Depressingly enough, the idea that democracy is aimless mob rule and that enlightened tyranny is the way of the future was actually a very popular viewpoint among turn of the century intellectuals, with Nietzsche being the Trope Maker.
+- Depressingly enough, the idea that democracy is aimless mob rule and that enlightened tyranny was the way forward was actually a very popular viewpoint among turn of the century intellectuals, with Nietzsche being the Trope Maker.
 Many average people believed it too, feeling that a strong nationalistic leader who would put the good of the people first was preferable to elected bodies that would squabble at best and line their own pockets at worst.
-It took World War II to demolish that perspective for a while, by demonstrating just how disastrously bad it can be when you give one man, obsessed with protecting "his" people, absolute power.
+It took World War II to demolish that perspective by demonstrating just how disastrously bad it can be when you give one man, obsessed with protecting "his" people, absolute power.